Exact structures and maximal canonically Jordan recoverable subcategories for modules over type $A$ algebras: Abstract

 On the other hand, in a recent work, A. Garver, R. Patrias, and H. Thomas introduced Jordan recoverability.
 Given a bounded quiver $(Q,R)$, a full additive subcategory of $\rep(Q,R)$ is said to be Jordan recoverable if any $X \in \mathscr{C}$ can be recovered, up to isomorphism, from the Jordan form of its generic nilpotent endomorphisms.
 Such a subcategory $\mathscr{C}$ is said to be canonically Jordan recoverable if, moreover, there exists a precise algebraic procedure that allows one to get back $X \in \mathscr{C}$ from that same Jordan form data.

 We introduce a new family of operators, called Gen-Sub operators $\GS_\mathcal{E}$, parametrized by the exact structures $\mathcal{E}$ of abelian categories.
-After showing some properties of those operators in hereditary abelian categories, by focusing on the setting of modules over type $A$ quivers endowed with the diamond exact structure $\mathcal{E}_\diamond$, we establish that the maximal canonically Jordan recoverable subcategories are precisely of the form $\operatorname{GS}_{\mathcal{E}_\diamond}(T)$ for some tilting object $T$.
+After showing some properties of those operators in hereditary abelian categories, by focusing on the setting of modules over path algebras of type $A$ quivers endowed with the diamond exact structure $\mathcal{E}_\diamond$, we establish that the maximal canonically Jordan recoverable subcategories are precisely of the form $\operatorname{GS}_{\mathcal{E}_\diamond}(T)$ for some tilting objects $T$.